Byzantium was originally the name of an ancient Greek city that became the title of the Eastern Roman Empire.

 The Church of Jesus Christ and the Wisdom of God, Lower Kingswood

-This church in the village of Lower Kingswood in Surrey is an unlikely building in an unlikely location.
+This church in Lower Kingswood in Surrey is an unlikely building in an unlikely location.

 Designed by architect Sidney Barnsley and built between 1890 and 1892, the church is somewhat based on the 4th-century Church of St Irene in Istanbul.
 The interior features a beautiful mosaic apse with an ostrich egg suspended in front of it.

 The church has been interpreted as an Arts and Crafts response to the Byzantine style, as opposed to that used by Bentley at Westminster Cathedral.

 This list wouldn’t be complete without a mention of the ‘Bristol Byzantine’ movement.

 The term was coined by the architectural historian John Summerson to describe several industrial buildings built in Bristol during the 19th century, reflecting the city’s mercantile and seafaring traditions.

 The Granary is considered the finest example, although its beautiful arches share more in common with Gothic and Moorish architecture than the early Christians.

 Ilkeston School, Ilkeston

 Although not Byzantine by design, the grammar school in Ilkeston features an octagonal hall with a domed roof, reminiscent of an early Byzantine basicalla.

 Architect George Widdows designed the school between 1911 and 1914 following an extended cruise around Turkey and the eastern Mediterranean.
 The results are a combination of Byzantine, Islamic and Moorish influences.

 St John the Baptist Church, Rochdale